 221. Dairy Manufacturing Problems.
-1 to 5 credits; I and II.
+Credit to be arranged; I and II.
 Prerequisites: Dairy Husb.
 101, 106, 108, 111, and 114.
-Mr. Martin and Mr. Caulfield.
+Mr. Martin and Mr.

 An investigation pertaining to dairy manufacturing problems, plans for said investigation to be so formulated that, if necessary, the study may be continued for more than one semester.